 Mary Neuburger, Chair 204 W 21st St, Stop F3600, Austin, TX 78712 • 512-471-3607

 A. LibrariesThe General Libraries of the University of Texas at Austin constitute the fifth largest academic library in North America.
 The Slavic Collection, based primarily on holdings in Russian, Czech, Polish, and Serbo-Croatian, is housed in the Perry-Castañeda Library (PCL), a modern and comfortable open-stack library.
-The holdings of the General Libraries, including the Slavic collection, have been entered on a Computerized Online Catalog, accessible from the World Wide Web.
+The holdings of the General Libraries, including the Slavic collection, have been entered on a Computerized Online Catalog, accessible online.
 As a result, literature searches are extremely convenient and efficient.
 A wide range of computerized bibliographic search services are available as well.
 The University's General Libraries belong to the "OCLC" consortium of libraries, which shares materials via the "Inter-Library Service" with a minimum of formalities.
 Check the General Libraries' Webpage for an idea of their resources and services.

-B. ArchivesThe Harry Ransom Humanities Research Center (HRHRC) is an invaluable archival resource which contains much original material in the form of publications, documents, manuscripts, diaries, and photographs which would be particularly suitable for primary research in Slavic Languages, including the Alexder Kerensky archive, an archive of the Russian theater from the turn of the century, and an extensive collection of diaries, correspondence, and other materials dealing with the cultural and political life of Russia and the Soviet Union.
+B. ArchivesThe Harry Ransom Humanities Research Center (HRHRC) is an invaluable archival resource which contains much original material in the form of publications, documents, manuscripts, diaries, and photographs which would be particularly suitable for primary research in Slavic Languages, including the Alexander Kerensky archive, an archive of the Russian theater from the turn of the century, and an extensive collection of diaries, correspondence, and other materials dealing with the cultural and political life of Russia and the Soviet Union.
 There are also considerable holdings in Czech and Polish.

 C. Multi-media facilitiesThe Instructional Technology Services unit (formerly called the "Language Lab") of the College of Liberal Arts has a variety of modern audio, video, and multi-media computer equipment for use in instruction and research.
 Holdings in Slavic languages contain not only instructional materials, but both audio and video resources on Slavic culture as well.